-The continuing development and learning needs of our employees are essential to the growth of the Company.
-The Company has established policies on employee development and training in our Employee Handbook in order to standardize and systematize training within the Company.
-The Administration department is responsible for formulating the annual training plan based on survey results of the training needs of different departments and this includes a range of internal training opportunities for all levels of our employees, these training opportunities are divided into three types.
+The continuing development and learning needs of our employees are essential to the growth of the Group.
+The Group has established policies on employee development and training in our "Employee Handbook" in order to streamline the training programs within the Group.
+The Administration department is responsible for formulating the annual training plan based on the survey results of the training needs of different departments.
+A range of internal training opportunities for all levels of our employees are divided into three categories according to different targeted employees.